Skip to content

 cache_key = self._cache_key(tool_name, params)

-Each execution is timed for performance analysis, and cacheable tools are checked for existing results before expensive re-execution.
+Each execution is timed for performance analysis, and cacheable data processing tools are checked for existing results before expensive re-execution.

-The cache validation process includes TTL (Time-To-Live) checks to ensure result freshness:
+The cache validation process includes TTL (Time-To-Live) checks tuned for data processing requirements:

 if cache_key in self.tool_cache: